aleferna12/colorir/README.rst

 .. image:: docs/source/images/readme_palette.png

-colorir also works seamlessly with other python packages and you don't have to convert colorir objects to pass them as input to other frameworks (although you might have to specify a format when loading colors the first time):
+colorir also works seamlessly with other python packages and you don't have to convert colorir objects to pass them as input to other frameworks:

 .. code-block:: python